jostmey/dkm/README.md

 ## Introduction

 Statistical classifiers are mathematical models that use example data to find patterns in features that predict a label.
 Most statistical classifiers assume the features are arranged into rows and columns, like a spreadsheet, but many kinds of data do not conform to this structure.
 Sequences are one example of a different kind of data, which is why this data is best stored in a text document, not a spreadsheet.
-To uncover patterns in sequences and other nonconforming features, we have developed a new approach to augment established statistical classifiers with the computational machinery necessary to handle non-conforming features, using what we call *dynamic kernel matching* (DKM).
+To uncover patterns in sequences and other nonconforming features, we have developed a new approach for classifying non-conforming data using what we call *dynamic kernel matching* (DKM).

 ~~To identify the computaitonal machinery required to handle non-conforming features, the first step is to identify how the features are represented.
 For example, biological data is often represented as a sequence of symbols.
 The essential property of a sequence is that both the content and order of symbols provide important information.
 Sets represent another way data can be structured.
 A set is like a sequence except the order of the symbols does not encode information.
 Sometimes non-conforming features are a composite of structures.
 For example, a patient's immune repertoire is represented a set of sequences.
 After identifying the structure of how the features are represented, we can implement DKM.~~